kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

   - This is the recommended solution for doing a conditional routing in an OTel collector pipeline.
   - If a user sends their own custom non-workload metrics, they can skip enriching their custom non-workload metrics with unwanted resource attributes by setting a resource attribute (like `skip-enrichment`) to `true`.
 This will be documented for the users, so that they would be aware of the possibility of skipping the resource attributes enrichment.
 - _Cons_:
-  - Per MetricPipeline, we will have 3 pipelines in the collector instead of 1.
-So, we will have a more complex setup of the pipeline service definitions in combination with the new connectors definitions.
+  - Per MetricPipeline, we will have three pipelines in the collector instead of one.
+So, we will have a more complex configuration because of the definitions of more pipelines and the new connectors.

 ### Option 2: Setting Unwanted Resource Attributes With Dummy Values

 We can explicitly set the unwanted resource attributes with dummy values for non-workload metrics in the Metric Agent.
-Then, we can delete all the resource attributes with dummy values in the Metric Gateway.
+Then, we can delete all the resource attributes with dummy values in the metric gateway.

 - _Pros_:
   - If someone inspects the metrics emitted by the Metric Agent, it will be clear that the resource attributes with the dummy values are not desired.